 Dulse is a red seaweed and can be bought either whole or as flakes.
 Dulse sold as flakes does not need to be soaked and can be added straight to any meal.
 It’s often eaten as a snack or used to flavor various things from soup to pizza in countries that border the Atlantic Ocean (especially Ireland).
 Whole dulse is better soaked, drained of water, and sliced before adding to your dish.
 It is great to use as seasoning on salads, vegetables and soups.

 Kelp, also known as brown algae, is the most common seaweed found along the ocean shores.
-Due to its thick leaves it is perfect for a hot seaweed bath.
-It is also available in supplement form.
+Due to its

 3. Kombu (brown)